isc-projects/kea/doc/sphinx/arm/hooks-lease-cmds.rst

        }
    }

-The ``lease6-add`` can also be used to add leases for IPv6 prefixes.
+The ``lease6-add`` command can also be used to add leases for IPv6 prefixes.
 In this case there are three additional parameters that must be specified:
 ``subnet-id``, ``type`` (set to "IA_PD"), and prefix length.
 The actual prefix is set using the ``ip-address`` field.
 Note that Kea cannot guess ``subnet-id`` values for prefixes; they must be specified explicitly.
 For